miestasmia/Perdyshot/README_dev.md

 ## TODO :calendar:
 * Other selection types (area, ancestor window, monitor, screen)
 * Actual GUI
-* More premade configuration files for different themes/distros
+* More premade configuration files and bitmaps for different themes/distros
 * Support for uploading (with support for custom destinations using an API configuration system)
 * Support for image manipulation (using a built-in editor or an external)